zackbradys/rancher-on-aws/README.md

 ![rancher-aws-deployed](https://s3.amazonaws.com/rancherfederal.io/public/rancher-aws-deployed.gif)

-As you can see, in less than 8 minutes, with four or five clicks, you have a fully deployed, configured, and highly available RKE2 Kuberenetes cluster with Rancher Multi Cluster Manager.
+Tada!
+In less under 10 minutes and a handful of clicks, we have a fully deployed, configured, and highly available Rancher Kubernetes cluster (RKE2) with Rancher Multi-Cluster Manager.
 It's awesome to see how low of a barrier of entry Rancher can provide within Kubernetes.

 ## Industry Alternatives

 Of course there are alternatives out there and you should always due your research and due diligence.

-If you are considering offloading most of your management of Kubernetes, then there are a few viable alternatives such as Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE).
-If you are considering offloading some of your management of Kubernetes, then Red Hat OpenShift and VMWare Tanzu, may be an option for you.
+There are quite a few Kubernetes distributions to choose from.
+If you are considering a fully managed solution Amazon Elastic Kubernetes Service ([EKS](https://aws.amazon.com/eks/)) is best of bread right now.
+There are a lot of other Kubernetes distributions that can be installed on [EC2](https://aws.amazon.com/ecs/).

 ## Parting Thoughts

+[Rancher Government Solutions](https://ranchergovernment.com/about-rancher-government-solutions) is uniquely positioned to guide our customers through the Kubernetes landscape.
+Rancher Government Solutions has been improving the security posture of the Rancher Stack for years.
+RGS has also had the pleasure of guiding our Federal partners in deployment the Stack everywhere the mission has lead.